Trees

-As you stroll along the Parkland Walk you will notice that there are only a few very mature trees, and that many of these grow close to the boundary fences, well away from the old trackbed.
-This is the result of policies by previous railway companies to mow the grassy slopes of the embankments and cuttings, and from regular grass fires caused by passing steam trains.
-Both had the same effect, which was to prevent the growth of woody shrubs and trees, and thereby the development of woodland.
+As you stroll along the Parkland Walk you will notice that there are only a few very mature trees and that many of these grow close to the boundary fences, well away from the old trackbed.
+This is the result of policies by railway companies to keep the embankments and cuttings clear in order to prevent fires caused by passing steam trains.

 In 1954 the last passenger train ran and in 1970 the line was finally closed after dwindling use by freight traffic and carriage haulage.
-It's to be presumed that management of the slopes was also on the decline during that same period, with the result that trees would be able to colonise freely.
-In consequence a large percentage of the trees are less than 60 years old.
+It’s to be presumed that management of the slopes was also on the decline during that same period, with the result that trees would be able to colonise freely.
+In consequence a large percentage of the trees have established in quite recent times.

 For a really detailed description of these trees visit The Woodland Trust website